ScioShield/Tartarus/README.md

 ### Re-build
 Be careful here you will lose all data internal to each VM if you do this!
-All main apps (Elasticsearch, Kibana, Agents, Sysmon, Go, Git except Caldera) won't be redownloaded and are safe in the apps/ dir, however their configs and internal data like the Elasticsearch database, any custom Kibana dashboards, alerts, etc. will be deleted and reprovisioned.
+All main apps (Elasticsearch, Kibana, Agents, Sysmon, Go, Git except Caldera and Atomic Red Team) won't be redownloaded and are safe in the apps/ dir, however their configs and internal data like the Elasticsearch database, any custom Kibana dashboards, alerts, etc. will be deleted and reprovisioned.
 You have been warned!
 #### Elastic
 `vagrant destroy elastic`
 `vagrant up elastic --provision`